tenpy/tenpy_toycodes/README.md

 ## License

 All codes are released under GPL (v3) given in the file `LICENSE`, which means you can freely copy, share and distribute the code.
-They toycodes in the folder `toycodes` are based on the toycodes distributed with TeNPy (also under the GPL).
+They toycodes in the folder `tenpy_toycodes` have formerly been distributed directly from the [TeNPy](https://github.com/tenpy/tenpy) repository (also under the GPL).